vault27/Foundation/wireless.md

 ## Layer 1

-- Measusrment of Layer 1: how often rawradio frequency activity is heard  in the spectrum, measyred wuth spectrum analysis - legacy
+- Measusrment of Layer 1: how often raw radio frequency activity is heard  in the spectrum, measyred wuth spectrum analysis - legacy
 - Possible issues: bad radio design
 - Spatial stream - it is writeen in the form of 2 by 2 - how many antennas device has, 4 spacial streams max
 - SISO - SIngle Input Single Output